cisco/systemf/README.md

 ### File Sandboxing
 **Still being developed.**

-`systemf` has a non-obtrisive file sandboxing system.
+`systemf` has a non-obtrisive filename sandboxing system.
 Before each process is executed, all arguments for that command are run through the following steps.

 1. Determine which arguments are definite file references with untrusted data.
 2. Determine the trusted path of that argument.